AustinSteil/generate-files-model/README.md

    - Date
    - Content

-2. Click "Generate Document" to create and download your Word document
+2. Click "Generate Document" to create and download your PDF document

 ### Using Save for Later